TommasoBelluzzo/MacroUO/README.md

 	return true;
 }
 ```
 helps MacroUO to identify active Ultima Online clients on which macros can be executed.
 Making modifications to `windowClass` and `windowText` conditions would allow MacroUO to work on other games or applications.
-Removing these conditions would transform it into a universal macro tool.
+Removing the aforementioned conditions would transform it into a universal macro tool.